cairo-book/cairo-book/src/ch15-03-executing-code-from-another-class.md

 One notable difference with the contract dispatcher is that the library dispatcher uses `library_call_syscall` instead of `call_contract_syscall`.
 Otherwise, the process is similar.

-Let's see illustrate how to use library calls to execute the logic of another class in the context of the current contract.
+Let's see how to use library calls to execute the logic of another class in the context of the current contract.

 ## Using the Library Dispatcher